 As an offshore investor, the way in which your investment is treated from a taxation perspective may vary depending on a) the location of the property and b) the country you are a resident of.

-Here we take a look at investment property in Australia and the way expenses are treated and the impact this will have on your overall income tax position.
+Here we take a look at an investment property in Australia and the way expenses are treated and the impact this will have on your overall income tax position.

 Before we go on, please note we are not tax advisors or accountants.
 We are property experts and this information is intended as general information only.
 You should not rely on this information as tax guidance and you must seek advice from professional accountants or tax advisors if you are considering investing in Australia.